 1941: Pro Football Hall of Fame coach Bill Parcells, who won two Super Bowl rings with the NFL's New York Giants, defeating the Denver Broncos in Super Bowl XXI and the Buffalo Bills in Super Bowl XXV, is born in Englewood, New Jersey.

 1939: Baseball Hall of Famer Carl Yastrzemski, who played his entire 23-year baseball career with the Boston Red Sox, is born in Southampton, New York.
 Yastrzemski is an 18-time All-Star, the possessor of seven Gold Gloves, a member of the 3,000 hit club, and the first American League player in that club to also accumulate more than 400 home runs.
 His best season came in 1967, when he led Boston to the American League pennant, earned the league's MVP award, and was the last winner of the batter's Triple Crown until Miguel Cabrera in 2012.
-He's seen here on April 8, 2011, throwing out the ceremonial first pitch before the Red Sox's home opener.
+He's seen here on Oct.
+23, 2013, throwing out the ceremonial first pitch before the first game of the 2013 World Series.

 1934: U.S. Gen. Norman Schwarzkopf, who was commander of the Coalition Forces in the Gulf War of 1991, is born in Trenton, New Jersey.
 He died from complications of pneumonia at age 78 on Dec.
 27, 2012.